-Working with a Realtor can alleviate a great deal of stress normally associated with buying a home.
-Realtors — who are all licensed real estate agents — represent some of the most knowledgeable, successful, and trustworthy professionals in their industry.
+Working with a Realtor® can alleviate a great deal of stress normally associated with buying a home.
+Realtors® — who subscribe to a strictly enforced Code of Ethics— represent some of the most knowledgeable, successful, and trustworthy professionals in their industry.

-Realtors can sometimes also provide a list of recommendations for everything from a home inspector to moving company, and work on your behalf to negotiate a reasonable final offer and outlining all of the steps you’ll need to take to achieve home ownership.
+Realtors can sometimes also provide a list of recommendations for everything from a home inspector to a moving company, and work on your behalf to negotiate a reasonable final offer and outline all of the steps you’ll need to take to achieve homeownership.

 8. Prioritize Your Preferences

-Having a list of what’s most important to and your family is a great way to prepare for the home buying process.
-Even better is identifying the characteristics or amenities that are musts and which you might be a little more flexible on.
+Having a list of what’s most important to you and your family is a great way to prepare for the homebuying process.
+More importantly, identify the characteristics or amenities that are “musts” and others with which you might be a little more flexible.